 If you’re in the market for safer, healthier kitchenware, you’ll love this list of my favorite nontoxic bakeware…

 Nontoxic bakeware is an important part of reducing toxins in the home.
-When I first learned about the dangers of cooking and baking with plastics, certain metals such as aluminum, and nonstick coatings, it became a high priority to replace our unhealthy kitchenware with nontoxic solutions.
+When I first learned about the dangers of cooking and baking with plastics, aluminum, and nonstick coatings, it became a high priority to replace our unhealthy kitchenware with nontoxic solutions.

 I jumped into research mode, searching for nontoxic bakeware and kitchen tools that were both safe and high performing.
-Lucky you: my research will save you the time of hunting down the perfect nontoxic bakeware for your kitchen!
+If you’re ready to make a switch, my research should save you the time of hunting down the perfect nontoxic bakeware for your kitchen!

 More nontoxic kitchenware and food storage options here:

 Each piece of nontoxic bakeware listed below is used daily (or almost daily) in my very own kitchen…

 These are the best measuring cups ever!
 I’ve rarely been so pleased with a purchase.
 Seriously.
 Every time I use these cups (which is pretty darn often) it’s a joy.
 I love everything about them: size, shape, handle, spout, lip, and markings.

 Using these cups has forever ruined any other measuring cups for me.
 Only these will do.
 They are the perfect measuring cups and you should buy a set for everyone you love.